-- Purpose: To maintain the character and viability of privately owned lands that are intended for resource management or recreation, while accommodating limited residential uses. - Primary Goal: Maintain a low development density that will support many of the features and activities residents and property owners enjoy in conjunction with reducing service costs to local taxpayers.
-Objectives of the FRR Management Area would include maintaining the rural character of the area, accommodating local conservation land and associated land management such as Quality Deer Management (QDM) programs, accommodating private forestry efforts, reducing forest fragmentation, accommodating quality outdoor recreational experiences and limiting sporadic development that is inefficient for the towns to service. - Preferred Use: Forestry uses, agricultural uses (with some size limitations), outdoor recreation, and limited residential development generally located along existing roadways, in clusters, and integrated with the natural landscape.
-Commercial uses are discouraged. - Recommended Policies: - The preferred housing density should be a maximum of 1 unit per 40 acres. - ▶ New residential development shall be placed on the landscape in a fashion that prevents conflicts between forest management and outdoor recreation land uses and residential land uses. - Promote clustering of homes and preservation of land for open space, natural resources, and recreational uses. - New development shall be placed on the landscape in a fashion that minimizes the fragmentation of large forest tracts. - New residential subdivisions with 5 lots or more shall not be allowed in areas planned for FRR unless site planning or conservation design can be effectively used to minimize negative impacts to forestry and outdoor recreation.
+- Purpose: To accommodate the long term use of privately owned working lands, recreation areas (golf courses, gun clubs, etc.) that are intended for recreation or resource management. - Primary Goal: Maintain a low development density that will support many of the features and activities residents and property owners enjoy in conjunction with reducing service costs to local taxpayers.
+Objectives of the PVR Management Area would include maintaining the rural character of the area, accommodating local conservation land and associated land management such as Quality Deer Management (QDM) programs, accommodating private forestry efforts, reducing forest fragmentation, accommodating quality outdoor recreational experiences and limit sporadic development that is inefficient for the town to service. - Preferred Use: Conservation club lands, lands in forest management, private recreation lands such as golf courses etc. - · Recommended Policies: - The preferred housing density should range from 1 unit per 20 acres to 1 unit per 40 acres. - New residential development shall be placed on the landscape in a fashion that prevents conflicts between forest management and outdoor recreation land uses and residential land uses. - Promote clustering of homes and preservation of land for open space, natural resources, and recreational uses. - New development shall be placed on the landscape in a fashion that minimizes the fragmentation of large forest tracts. - New residential subdivisions with 5 lots or more shall not be allowed in areas planned for Private Resource unless site planning or conservation design can be effectively used to minimize negative impacts to forestry and outdoor recreation.